fredericGette/wpi/README.md

 - The usage of an official programmer.
 - This official programmer does not verify what is flashed into the phone.

-But most of all, this is possible thanks to the creator of [WPInternals](https://github.com/ReneLergner/WPinternals) who, I guess, spent a lot of time an energy in this project.
+But most of all, this is possible thanks to the creator of [WPInternals](https://github.com/ReneLergner/WPinternals) who, I guess, spent a lot of time and energy in this project.
 Im very grateful to him!

 The big picture of the unlock procedure is the following: